If you haven’t heard of it, type 3 diabetes is what many specialists are now calling Alzheimer’s disease.

 Surprisingly, the number of individuals aged 65 and over with the condition is expected to triple by the year 2050 (1).

-Could abnormal blood glucose regulation play a role?
+Could abnormal blood glucose and insulin regulation play a role?

 This article takes a look at the metabolic theory of type 3 diabetes, and how we might be able to prevent (or potentially halt) the condition.